jenkinsci/soos-sca-plugin/README.md

 ## How to Use

-The **SOOS SCA Plugin** adds the ability to scan your open source software for vulnerabilities and control the introduction of new dependencies, it will send and analyse your manifest files.
-It can be run using either synchronous or asynchronous mode.
+The **SOOS SCA Plugin** will locate and analyze any supported manifest files under the specified directory.

 To use SOOS SCA Plugin you need to: